On a sharper bound on the stability of non-autonomous Schr\"odinger equations and applications to quantum control: Introduction

 Furthermore, we apply the stability results obtained to prove several results about approximate controllability in the context of Quantum Control for infinite-dimensional systems, i.e.\ defined on a complex separable Hilbert space with infinite dimension.
-This research field has attracted interest over the past decades due to its connection to quantum computation and information, and its direct applications to the development of quantum technologies~\cite{koch2022quantum}.
-Remarkably, exact controllability, in contrast with what happens in the finite-dimensional setting~\cite{DAlessandro2007}, is not a convenient notion of controllability in infinite-dimensional quantum systems~\cite{BallMarsdenSlemrod1982, Turinici2000}.
-Less restrictive notions, like controllability between eigenstates or neighbourhoods of eigenstates, have been employed to prove results in interesting particular cases~\cite{Beauchard2005a, BeauchardCoron2006a, beauchard2010local, nersesyan2010global}, as well as other controllability notions specific to the quantum case~\cite{IbortPerezPardo2009}.
-Abstract results that can be applied on generic situations are still scarce: among these, results of remarkable interest obtained via Lie--Galerkin control techniques, consisting in sufficient conditions for the approximate controllability of bilinear control systems via piecewise constant control functions~\cite{ChambrionMasonSigalottiEtAl2009, MasonSigalotti2010, BoscainCaponigroChambrionEtAl2012} have been obtained and applied successfully, for instance, to the control of molecules~\cite{BoussaidCaponigroChambrion2019, BoscainPozzoliSigalotti2021}.
-To complete this overview, it is also worth mentioning the successful approach of adiabatic techniques~\cite{augier2022effective, duca2023control, IbortMarmoPerezPardo2014a, robin2022ensemble}.
+This research field has attracted interest over the past decades due to {its connection to quantum computation and information, and its direct applications to the development of quantum technologies}~\cite{koch2022quantum}.
+Remarkably, exact controllability (see Definition~\ref{def:exact_control}), in contrast with what happens in the finite-dimensional setting~\cite{DAlessandro2007}, is not a convenient notion of controllability in infinite-dimensional quantum systems as the different characterisations of the reachable sets establish~\cite{BallMarsdenSlemrod1982, Turinici2000, boussaid2020regular}.
+Less restrictive notions, like approximate controllability (see Definition~\ref{def:approx_control}) or exact controllability in dense subsets, have been employed to prove results in interesting particular cases; for instance, local exact controllability~\cite{Beauchard2005a, BeauchardCoron2006a, beauchard2010local} or global approximate controllability~\cite{nersesyan2010global}, as well as other controllability notions specific to the quantum case~\cite{IbortPerezPardo2009}. {Abstract results that can be applied on generic situations are still scarce: among these, results of remarkable interest obtained via Lie--Galerkin control techniques, consisting in sufficient conditions for the approximate controllability of bilinear control systems via piecewise constant control functions~\cite{ChambrionMasonSigalottiEtAl2009, MasonSigalotti2010, BoscainCaponigroChambrionEtAl2012,caponigro2018exact,boussaid2023controllability},} have been obtained and applied successfully, for instance, to the control of molecules~\cite{BoussaidCaponigroChambrion2019, BoscainPozzoliSigalotti2021}.
+To complete this overview, it is also worth mentioning the successful approach based on adiabatic techniques to achieve approximate controllability~\cite{augier2022effective, duca2023control, IbortMarmoPerezPardo2014a, robin2022ensemble}.